-Popular with Harry Potter fans the world over, York’s famous medieval street, the Shambles, is said to have been the inspiration for Diagon Alley.
-Walk down the cobbles and you’ll soon see why, with its timber framed buildings oozing history and charm.
+Popular with Harry Potter fans the world over, York’s famous medieval street, Shambles (an old word meaning meat market or open-air slaughterhouse) is said to have been the inspiration for Diagon Alley.
+Although none of the Harry Potter films were filmed in York, and JK Rowling hasn’t confirmed the link, walk down the cobbles and you’ll soon see why the connection has been made: its timber-framed buildings ooze history, charm and magic.
 Formerly a street of butchers’ shops adorned with hanging meat and with raw sewage running along it, it’s a street that could tell a story or two.

-Visit York Railway Station to cross the King Cross bridge
+2. Visit York Railway Station to cross the King’s Cross bridge

-Apparently the bridge that Harry and Hagrid cross is at York station!
-Make a pilgrimage to York’s main transport hub and watch out for steam trains that are Hogwarts-bound… York Railway Station, Station Road, York YO24 1AB
+Apparently, the bridge that Harry and Hagrid cross is at York station!
+There’s some debate about it, but why not take a pilgrimage to York’s main transport hub and watch out for steam trains that are Hogwarts-bound… York Railway Station, Station Road, York YO24 1AB

 A short drive from York are the North York Moors, one of the most stunning parts of the country.
 The North York Moors Railway is one of the top visitor attractions, not least because of its connection to the Harry Potter films.
 Goathland Railway Station was transformed into Hogsmeade, welcoming Harry Potter and his friends to their new term at Hogwarts.
 While you’re there, we’d really recommend riding the North York Moors Railway for the full experience – it’s a truly magical thing to do, and one of our top recommendations for family days out in the North York Moors.
 Goathland Station, Cow Wath Bank, Goathland, Whitby YO22 5NF – Visit the North York Moors Railway website

-Have courage, channel your inner Dumbledore and head out to Malham Cove in the Yorkshire Dales where you’ll see one of the the settings for Harry Potter and the Deathly Hallows Part One, where Harry and Hermione hide from Lord Voldemort.
+Have courage, channel your inner Dumbledore and head out to Malham Cove in the Yorkshire Dales where you’ll see one of the settings for Harry Potter and the Deathly Hallows Part One, where Harry and Hermione hide from Lord Voldemort.
+There are numerous walking routes for children who are old enough to embark on a hike (or babies who are happy in a carrier) and it’s an absolutely stunning place to go.
+If you’re looking fora family-friendly place to stay in Malham, we’d recommend The Lister Arms which has very comfortable family rooms.
 Malham, Skipton BD23 4DJ